 Sadly, Catholics are often disinterested in this life-giving bread.
 To some it is barely palatable: a strange-tasting side dish at best.
-This apathy is in part a failure on the part of the laity to diligently pursue private study.
+This apathy is in part the failure of laymen to diligently pursue private study.
 They do not heed the exhortation of St. Jerome, “I beg of you, my dear brother, to live among these books, to meditate upon them, to know nothing else, to seek nothing else.”

 But our shepherds are also to blame, for the gospel of the crucified and risen Lord too often fails to sound from the pulpit.
 How often do we hear homilies in which the Lord is but a tangential figure?
 How often do we receive self-help and therapeutic platitudes in place of the promises of grace?
 How often is a verse or two used as a springboard for a discussion of some topic entirely unrelated to the day’s readings?
 How often is there superficial—even extemporaneous—commentary rather than learned, tradition-minded exegesis?